markniu/Bed_Distance_sensor/README.md

 ##  The Future of 3D printer Bed Leveling

-[BDsensor](https://www.pandapi3d.com/bdsensor) is the first distance sensor that can work with 3D printer and do fast bed leveling and adjust z axis in real time.

-it can measure the bed distance at any point in real time without moving the z axis up and down.
+[BDsensor](https://www.pandapi3d.com/bdsensor) is the first distance sensor that can work with 3D printer and do fast bed leveling and adjust z axis in real time. it can measure the bed distance at any point in real time without moving the z axis up and down and measure the metal bed plate distance in 4mm with resoultion 0.01mm.

  <img src="https://raw.githubusercontent.com/markniu/Bed_Distance_sensor/new/doc/images/Connection1.jpg" width="600" />